 Salem Township Hospital offers comprehensive outpatient cardiac rehab and pulmonary rehab programs.
 These programs are valuable for patients trying to return to normal daily activities and learn how to reduce risk factors and improve their quality of life.

-This program is designed for men and women who have suffered a heart attack and/or have had coronary vascular procedures.
-Cardiac rehab patients are educated on how to reduce cardiovascular risk factors.
+The comprehensive outpatient cardiac rehab program is designed for men and women who have suffered a heart attack and/or have had coronary vascular procedures.
+This program is valuable for patients trying to return to normal daily activities as well as learning how to reduce coronary risk factors to prevent another cardiovascular procedure or event.

-Pulmonary Rehab is a medically supervised program designed to assist patients with chronic breathing disorders to improve their daily lives and to lessen the effects of their illness.
+Pulmonary Rehab is a physician-prescribed medically supervised program designed to assist patients with chronic breathing disorders which may improve their daily lives and lessen the effects of their illness.

 Phase II Outpatient